Georgios Donis: Second spell in APOEL

 On 28 July 2017, Donis signed a contract until the end of the 2017–18 season with the reigning Cypriot champions APOEL, replacing Mario Been, who had been sacked by APOEL following a 1–0 away European defeat to Viitorul Constanta.
 On 23 March 2018, APOEL sacked Donis, and replaced him with 40-year-old Portuguese manager Bruno Baltazar.
 The last straw was APOEL's recent 4–2 away defeat against Apollon Limassol, which saw APOEL fall out of first place in the Cypriot First Division.
 Expectations had become quite high at APOEL in recent years.
 The Nicosia giants have won the Cypriot First Division the last five seasons, and seven of the last nine campaigns.
 With that domestic run now in jeopardy, APOEL made the move to replace Donis with the Portuguese coach.

 Panathinaikos

 Donis was appointed on 3 July 2018 as the new manager of his former club as a player, Panathinaikos, signing a three-year contract.
-On 19 July 2020, after the end of the Superleague playoffs, he left the club by mutual consent, mainly as a result of his strenuous relationship with the Panathinaikos board and chairman Giannis Alafouzos.
+On 19 July 2020, after the end of the Super League play-offs, he left the club by mutual consent, mainly as a result of his strenuous relationship with the Panathinaikos board and chairman Giannis Alafouzos.